Cat Ba langur: Description

 The Cat Ba langur, which lives on Cat Ba Island in Vietnam, is one of the 25 most endangered primates.
 Conservation efforts are helping to prevent this, however, and have greatly increased their population since 2003, when there were only 40.
 Until recently, the Cat Ba langur was not considered a species but rather a subspecies of one of two other Trachypithecus species.
 Cat Ba langurs are diurnal creatures and travel in groups of about four to eighteen animals.
 They prefer the steep limestone cliffs that make up most of Cat Ba Island.
 Most of the places that they are found are not accessible to humans by foot.
-Cat Ba Langurs spend around 66% of their time resting and the rest moving, foraging, and socializing, with the distribution changing between summer and winter.
+Cat Ba langurs spend around 66% of their time resting and the rest moving, foraging, and socializing, with the distribution changing between summer and winter.
 They eat less and rest more in the winter and the opposite in the summer.

+Due to the limited amount of resources available on Cat Ba Island, Cat Ba langurs have developed a number of unique behaviors and adaptations, one of which is the ability to safely consume saltwater.
+In late 2024,the German Primate Center - Leibniz Institute for Primate Research in Göttingen and Leipzig Zoo published a study addressing potential genetic adaptations that provide a higher tolerance for salinity.

 Habitat

 Cat Ba island is the largest island within the Cat Ba archipelago, with 366 smaller islands and tidally exposed rocks surrounding it.
-As all members of the Trachypithecus francoisi species group, this social, diurnal lutung is found in limestone forests.
+As all members of the Trachypithecus francoisi species group, this social, diurnal monkey is found in limestone forests.
 Critically endangered, this langur resides near Ha Long Bay, specifically in Cat Ba Island, hence its common name "Cat Ba Langur".
 This landscape is known as a karst formation that has been invaded by the ocean.
 The topography is of limestone that has been worn away through erosion, which later formed ridges, towers, fissures, sinkholes and other types of landforms.
 The Cat Ba Langur are diurnal animals, adapted to living in limestone habitat.
 The sleeping caves, ledges, and overhangs used by the langurs are thought to be used as protection from predators and extreme weather.
 Accessible caves were used as a hunting ground for humans to capture or kill langurs as they slept.